-Joined the board: 2014
+Joined the Board: 2014

-Committee: Audit; Strategic Planning and Finance
+Committee: Audit; Nominating and Governance (Chair); Strategic Planning and Finance; Executive

-Previously, he served as executive vice president and chief financial officer of AMR and American from 2006 to 2010, and vice chairman and chief financial officer of AT&T Corporation from 2002 to 2006.
+Previously, he served as executive vice president of finance and planning of AMR and American from 2006 to 2010, and vice chairman and chief financial officer of AT&T Corporation from 2002 to 2005.
 Prior to joining AT&T, he was senior vice president and chief financial officer of AMR from 2000 to 2002 and served in numerous management positions with AMR since 1985.
 He joined American Airlines from international accounting partnership firm Peat Marwick & Company, which is now known as KPMG.